 As the world’s leading Taste and Nutrition company, Kerry Group understands the primary importance of nutrition across all life stages and need states.
 Our market and consumer research give us an understanding of different requirements across cultures and geographies and we recognise the challenges presented by hunger and poor nutrition.
 Improving nutritional values is at the heart of what we do and we welcome the call to action on hunger provided by the UN Sustainable Development Goals, particularly on the achievement of agreed targets for child stunting.

 Under-nutrition during the first 1000 days is a leading cause of child stunting.
-In Zambia, where more than one million children are impacted, Concern are working to alleviate child stunting through the award-winning ‘RAIN’ (Realigning Agriculture to Improve Nutrition) Project.
-Given the fit between the aims of this project and Kerry’s objectives on nutrition, we are proud to support their work.
-Read more about the RAIN project here.
+In Zambia, where more than one million children are impacted, Concern have worked to alleviate child stunting through the award-winning ‘RAIN’ (Realigning Agriculture to Improve Nutrition) Project.
+Kerry has been a proud supporter of this work and following the publication of an independent report into the project’s impact, we are now considering how the learnings can be adapted and implemented elsewhere.
+Read more about the RAIN Programme here.

 Through its daily activities and community development work, Kerry Group seeks to foster enterprise, innovation and development.
 We promote learning opportunities for young people through work placement programmes at our major corporate centres.
-Our responsible sourcing practices look to support smallholder farmers and much of our corporate community development projects take place in rural areas, giving rise to local employment, supporting disadvantaged areas and promoting local enterprise.
-Examples include our support for Listowel Food Fair, which takes place in South West Ireland and promotes awareness of the quality food and beverage products made by local entrepreneurs.
-The Kerry Way Folklore & Heritage App was developed with support from Kerry Group and is a great example of a community enterprise aimed at enhancing tourism and economic development in the region.
+Our responsible sourcing practices look to support smallholder farmers and much of our corporate community development projects take place in rural areas, giving rise to local employment, supporting disadvantaged regioins and promoting local enterprise.

 Kerry Group and its employees around the world play a key role in supporting local communities.
 At Group level we provide ongoing financial support and management time for a range of initiatives that include the Children’s Medical and Research Foundation, the Hospice and our Hospitals.